uberspark/uberspark/docs/index.rst

 .. uberSpark documentation master index
    author: Amit Vasudevan (amitvasudevan@acm.org)

+.. include:: macros.hrst

-Welcome to uberSpark's documentation!
+Welcome to |uspark|'s documentation!
 =====================================

-Described below are details on the software requirements and dependencies, build, verification and intallation of the uberSpark core libraries and hardware model
+Described below are details on the software requirements and dependencies, build, verification and intallation of the |uspark| core libraries and hardware model

 .. toctree::